mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 Diffusion models as learning to reverse a diffusion process
 -----------------------------------------------------------

-Like all probabilistic generative models, diffusion models can be understood as a probability distribution over some set of objects of interest.
-These objects might be images, text documents, or protein sequences.
+Like all probabilistic generative models, diffusion models can be understood as models that specificify a probability distribution over some set of objects of interest.
+For example, these objects might be images, text documents, or protein sequences.
 Let $\boldsymbol{x}$ be a vector representing one such object.
-Then, diffusion models can be understood as a probability distribution $p(\boldsymbol{x})$ over our objects of interest.
+Then, a diffusion model can be understood as a probability distribution, $p(\boldsymbol{x})$, over these vectors.
 Once we have this distribution in hand, we can sample objects from this distribution.
-In the case of image generation, we can view the process of generating an image as sampling from a distribution over images:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_sampling_images.png" alt="drawing" width="800"/></center>

 <br>

-Let's let $q(\boldsymbol{x})$ be the true distribution over our objects.
-We wish to develop a method that samples from a distribution, $p(\boldsymbol{x})$, that is similar to $q(\boldsymbol{x})$.
+More specifically, let $q(\boldsymbol{x})$ be the true, "real world" distribution over objects.
+The task of training a diffusion model is learning a distribution, $p(\boldsymbol{x})$, that is similar to $q(\boldsymbol{x})$.
 In diffusion models, we do this in an _implicit_ manner: specifically, by attempting to reverse a [diffusion process](https://en.wikipedia.org/wiki/Diffusion_process).

 First, given a vector $\boldsymbol{x}$ representing an object (e.g., an image), we will define a diffusion process in which we iteratively add Gaussian noise to $\boldsymbol{x}$ over a series of $T$ timesteps.
 Let's let $\boldsymbol{x}_t$ be $\boldsymbol{x}$ at time step $t$.
 Note that $\boldsymbol{x}_0$ represents the original object before noise was added to it.
 For the remainder of the post, $\boldsymbol{x}_0$ will be used to denote a noiseless object sampled from the "real world distribution" of objects.
 If $\boldsymbol{x}_0$ is an image of my dog Korra, this diffusion process would look like the following: